54 vs 56 Degree Wedge: Which Is Better For Your Game?

 Golf Club Set Makeup

-If you are building out a set of clubs, you will first want to look and see what the loft of your pitching wedge is.
+If you are building out a set of clubs, you will first want to look and see what is the loft of your pitching wedge.

 The pitching wedge is typically the highest lofted iron and will match the rest of the irons in the bag.
 Many pitching wedges will be around 45 degrees.